 Academic Quality Services

-A revised fee banding structure is being introduced for External Examiners commencing their period of office in Session 2018-19, as per the tables below:
+A revised fee banding structure has been introduced for undergraduate and postgraduate taught External Examiners commencing their period of office in Session 2018-19, as detailed in the following tables:

 |BAND||Total Modules||Flat Fee|